 The Leicester Ageing Together partnership has been working since October 2015 to reduce isolation and loneliness in older people in Leicester.
-So far we have reached over 5000 older people.
+So far we have reached almost 6,000 older people.

-Working in conjunction with older people, the City Council and Health partners, our local programme, consists of 23 projects that, over the course of four years, will have involved 17 voluntary sector delivery partners.
-Take a look at current activities on offer HERE.
+Working in conjunction with older people, the City Council and Health partners, our local LAT programme consists of 23 projects that, over the course of four years, have involved 17 voluntary sector delivery partners.